What are Topical Requirements?

 Topical Requirements are effective 12 months after issuance, meaning that the relevant requirements must be implemented by this time.
 Additionally, quality assessments conducted after the effective date will assess conformance with effective Topical Requirements.
 The quality assessor will review the documentation for relevant engagements to determine conformance.
 Early adoption of the Topical Requirement is encouraged.

-For more information about external quality assessments, please visit Quality Services.
+For more information about external quality assessments, please visit IIA Quality Services.

 -